AyahIbrahim/Data-Science-Internship-Data-Glacier/README.md

+# Data Science Internship @ Data Glacier
-# In this repo, all my internship work progress for Data Glacier will be shared.
-There will be 12 weeks in this repo.
+## In this repo, all my internship work progress will be shared.
+There will be a total of 12 weeks in this repo.